© 2013 Kim Giancaterino. All Rights Reserved.

 There are many requirements for children who travel outside the United States.
 A child travel consent letter is designed to facilitate the travel of minor children while preventing their wrongful removal to foreign countries.

-In the past couple of months I’ve notarized travel consent letters for several foreign countries, including Italy, Mexico, Canada, and Sweden.
+Over the years I’ve notarized travel consent letters for several foreign countries, including Italy, Mexico, Canada, Armenia, Sweden, and the Philippines.
 In each case, the parents had already done their due diligence online, but were unclear on how to compose the actual letter.

 Here are two sample letters of authorization for traveling minors.
 For simplicity, the term “parent” is used in the examples.
-Of course, the same rules would apply to a child’s legal guardian.
+Naturally, the same rules would apply to a child’s legal guardian.
 These samples assume airline travel.
 Just make the necessary adjustments for other forms of travel.

 In my experience as a notary, I’ve encountered the child traveling with one parent scenario most often.